Wind phone: Replicas

 Several replicas of the Ōtsuchi wind phone have been built around the world.
 In Oakland, California, local artist Jordan Stern constructed a wind telephone in February 2017, to commemorate the 36 people who died in the Ghost Ship warehouse fire, including his friend.
 According to Stern, the purpose of the wind phone was to comfort "a field of people grieving in Oakland".

 Altrúchas, an anonymous art collective based in Dublin, Ireland, set up a wind phone (fón gaoithe) atop Two Rock Mountain in August 2017.
 The wind phone, which was constructed from salvaged materials, was installed without permission; at the time, Altrúchas stated that they planned on "maintaining it indefinitely".
 It was destroyed for unknown reasons less than two weeks after it was set up.
 In a statement, Altrúchas said that the destruction was "a strong statement from people that didn't like the project", but that they would not let it "take away from the positivity".

 Tomohiko and Kazuko Kutsuna, a married couple in Tahara, Aichi Prefecture, Japan, installed a red-painted replica in 2018.
 Their telephone booth, named the "phone of the sea breeze" (潮風の電話, shiokaze no denwa), was built in memory of one of Kazuko's students, an 18-year-old woman who died by suicide in 2009.

 Additional wind phones have been placed throughout the United States and Canada.

 As of August 2025, there are 8 wind phones in the Netherlands, with plans to build more.

-There is a Wind Phone located in Sunset park in Sturgeon Bay, Door County, WI, USA.
+As of December 2025, there is one at the Waldfriedhof in Bad Homburg Germany.